 Fainting (syncope) is a sudden transient loss of consciousness.
 It most often happens when the blood pressure is too low (hypotension) and the heart does not pump enough oxygen to the brain.
 Typically, a Fainting spell lasts only a few seconds or minutes, and then the person regains consciousness.
 Fainting is common and a single spell usually is not serious.
-It may be explained by factors such as stress, grief, overheating, dehydration, exhaustion, or illness.
+It may be explained by factors such as stress, grief, overheating, dehydration, painful stimuli, exhaustion, or illness.
 Profound blood loss or fluid loss (severe diarrhea or vomiting) may also cause syncope.

 Many causes of syncope, however, are not easy to explain and are not serious.
-However, some are life threatening.
-The most serious causes of syncope are related to heart damage or electrical system disorders that affect the heart's ability to pump blood efficiently.
+However, some are life threatening, especially Fainting during exertion.
+The most serious causes of syncope are related to heart damage or abnormal electrical system disorders that affect the heart's ability to pump blood efficiently.
 In some cases, Fainting is the only warning sign of an abnormal heart rhythm (arrhythmia) that could lead to sudden cardiac arrest and death.

 People with underlying heart disease are at higher risk for cardiovascular syncope, although this may be the initial symptom suggesting such a problem.